ReproducibleQM/n_commandments/pres_outline.md

     2. Our ideas:
       1. Distance
       2. Cultural differences between sites/disciplines
-      3. More &quot;pressing&quot; site based commitments
-3. Web-Based Collaboration Tools (20 min – Christie &amp; Chad)
+3. Web-Based Collaboration Tools (20 min)
   1. Focus on GitHub
   2. What is GitHub?
     1. The repo